How To Fix A Laptop That Wont Boot

 • No power is reaching your laptop.
 Change the battery or the AC adapter.

-LEDs flashing or beep without starting
+LEDs flash or beep without starting.

 Blinking lights, then fan noise without starting